 Q. What are sealants?

-A. Tooth sealants refer to a plastic which bonds into the grooves of the chewing surface of a tooth as a means of helping to prevent the formation of tooth decay.
+A. Tooth sealants refer to a plastic that bonds into the grooves of the chewing surface of a tooth as a means of helping to prevent the formation of tooth decay.

 Q. How do sealants work?